ILHAC Grant Programs

 State appropriated monies are made available through the Iowa Livestock Health Advisory Council to support research relating to livestock health.
 The Council establishes priorities for this research.
 Up to $25,000 is currently available each year to support each project.
 These funds support new and continuation (for a second year) research projects funded on the basis of proposals submitted by CVM faculty.

 Submit one signed paper copy to the CVM Research Office (Rm 2526).
-Full proposals (AND electronic submission to email@example.com) due December 21, 2012.
+Full proposals (AND electronic submission to firstname.lastname@example.org) due (date to be determined).

-Proposals will be reviewed and critiqued by a subcommittee of the CVM Research Advisory Committee in January 2013.
-These reviews and recommendations are then submitted to ILHAC for review by the advisory committee members at their winter meeting, which is planned for February 2013.
-Preliminary award information will be sent out to PI's in March 2013.
-Final awards are made by ILHAC in June 2013.
+Proposals will be reviewed and critiqued by a subcommittee of the CVM Research Advisory Committee in February 2016.
+These reviews and recommendations are then submitted to ILHAC for review by the advisory committee members at their winter meeting, which is scheduled for (date to be determined).
+Preliminary award information will be sent out to PI's in Spring 2016.
+Final awards are made by ILHAC in June 2016.

 ILHAC and CVM Summer Scholar Research Program Joint Initiative